soheib08/todo-app/README.md

    npm run start:dev
    ```

-   you can see api documentation in [localhost:3000/api](localhost:3000/api)
+You can see the API documentation at [localhost:3000/api](http://localhost:3000/api)

 3. run e2e test: